Asexual Visibility Day: What it is and why we need to recognize its spectrum

 In the text, Sanchez also states that digital social networks have enabled many asexual people to understand their orientation and share their experiences. to put a name to what they had felt in silence.

-How many asexual people are there in Mexico?
+How many asexual people are there in the world and in Mexico?

-Although the concrete figure does not exist, but we can make an approximation thanks to the National Survey on Sexual and Gender Diversity (Endiseg)., The National Institute of Statistics and Geography (Inegi) in 2021.
+On the other hand, there is no specific figure of how many asexual people there are in Mexico.
+However, we can make an approximation thanks to the National Survey on Sexual and Gender Diversity (Endiseg)., The National Institute of Statistics and Geography (Inegi) in 2021.

 In the same vein, the 11.2% of 4.6 million represents 515,200 people who identify as pansexual, demisexual and asexual..